deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

-After creation, the `VirtualDisk` resource can be in the following states (phases):
+After creation, the `VirtualDisk` resource can be in the following phase:

 - `Pending`: Waiting for all dependent resources required for disk creation to be ready.
 - `Provisioning`: Disk creation process is in progress.